akfreas/EncameraCore/README.md

 - **File Handling and Encryption**: Inside the `Utils` directory are some of the interfaces for file encryption.
 EncameraCore integrates with SwiftSodium for high-level encryption services.
 SwiftSodium provides a safe and easy-to-use interface to perform common cryptographic operations on iOS.

-- **Key and Credential Management**: `MultipleKeyKeychainManager` manages keys and credentials securely via the system keychain.
+- **Key and Credential Management**: `KeychainManager` manages keys and credentials securely via the system keychain.

 - **Secret File Handling**: `SecretFileHandler` deals with file chunking, encryption, and metadata management to securely store files.